 When you hold your child for the first time, all thoughts of everyone else fade away; it’s just you and your child.
 So, there has to be a higher reason for placement.

 I gave Emily’s parents as a gift to my daughter.
 That was my plan.
 That was my intention.
 Now, as an added benefit, I see her parent’s lives enriched by Emily’s existence.
 Together, we celebrate the gift of knowing our daughter, Emily.

 3. “You can have other children.”

-This speaker means well, I am sure, but this comment can strike the very heart of a birthmother.
+This speaker means well, I am sure, but this comment can strike the very heart of a birth mother.
 Other children?
 You can never replace one child with another!
-To try and do so is to dishonor the child you have placed for adoption and the child you use to fill the void.
+To try and do so is to dishonor the child you have placed for adoption and the child you think could fill the void.